slang-i18n/slang/README.md

 Lightweight i18n solution.
 Use JSON, YAML or CSV files to create typesafe translations.

+## Important

+[slang](https://pub.dev/packages/slang) is the official successor of this library!

+It is recommended to migrate to [slang](https://pub.dev/packages/slang) as new features are only implemented there.

+You can read the migration guide [here](https://github.com/Tienisto/slang/blob/master/slang/MIGRATION.md).

 ## About this library

 - 🚀 Minimal setup, create JSON files and get started!
 No configuration needed.